Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Le Quoc Phuong: Basically, Decree 01/2025/ND-CP has many contents that remain the same as Decree 107/2018/ND-CP, but also adds many provisions to facilitate rice export activities.

-Instead of having to report weekly, the above regulation is amended by Decree No. 01/2025/ND-CP as follows: Periodically, before the 5th of each month, rice export traders must report to the Ministry of Industry and Trade, the Department of Industry and Trade where the trader has its head office, warehouse, milling facility or rice processing facility, and at the same time send a copy to the Vietnam Food Association on the actual amount of rice and paddy in stock of the trader according to each specific type to synthesize data for management purposes.
+Instead of having to report weekly, the above regulation is amended by Decree No. 01/2025/ND-CP as follows: Periodically, before the 5th day of each month, rice export traders must report to the Ministry of Industry and Trade, the Department of Industry and Trade where the trader has its head office, warehouse, milling, grinding facility or rice processing facility, and at the same time send a copy to the Vietnam Food Association on the actual amount of rice and paddy in stock of the trader according to each specific type to synthesize data for management purposes.
 Thus, this is also a provision that will help traders reduce the time and effort required to make reports.

 Dr. Le Quoc Phuong: According to the provisions of Clause 1, Article 8 of Decree 107/2018/ND-CP, the Ministry of Industry and Trade considers and decides to revoke the Certificate of eligibility for rice export business in 7 cases.
-Meanwhile, Decree 01 adds a provision that if after 45 days from the date the Ministry of Industry and Trade issues a document urging rice export traders to do business, the Ministry of Industry and Trade does not receive a report from the trader as prescribed in Clause 1 and Clause 2, Article 24 of this Decree, the trader will have its Certificate of eligibility for rice export business revoked.
+Meanwhile, Decree 01 adds a provision that if after 45 days from the date the Ministry of Industry and Trade issues a document urging rice export traders, the Ministry of Industry and Trade does not receive a report from the trader as prescribed in Clause 1 and Clause 2, Article 24 of this Decree, the trader will have its Certificate of eligibility for rice export business revoked.
 Thus, traders participating in rice export business need to further enhance their responsibility in export work and reporting to authorities, avoiding cases where enterprises use excuses to avoid reporting to authorities.

-The new Decree also enhances the responsibility of ministries and branches in managing rice exports, such as requiring the Ministry of Industry and Trade to organize and implement programs to develop foreign trade activities and promote trade in rice and rice-processed products to enhance the value, quality and brand of Vietnamese rice, ensuring proactiveness, focus and key points in the management and operation of rice and rice-processed products.
+The new Decree also enhances the responsibility of ministries and branches in managing rice exports, such as requiring the Ministry of Industry and Trade to organize and implement programs to develop foreign trade activities and promote trade for rice and rice-processed products to enhance the value, quality and brand of Vietnamese rice, ensuring proactiveness, focus and key points in the management and operation of rice and rice-processed products.

-Within 45 days from the date the Ministry of Industry and Trade issues the Certificate of eligibility for rice export business to the trader, the People's Committee of the province/city shall direct the Department of Industry and Trade where the trader has a warehouse for storing rice and paddy to coordinate with relevant agencies of the province/city to organize post-inspection of warehouses, milling, grinding and processing facilities for rice and paddy to meet the conditions for rice export business in the area as prescribed in Clause 2, Article 5 of this Decree.
+Within 45 days from the date the Ministry of Industry and Trade issues the Certificate of eligibility for rice export business to the trader, the People's Committee of the province/city shall direct the Department of Industry and Trade where the trader has a warehouse for storing rice and paddy to coordinate with relevant agencies of the province/city to organize post-inspection of warehouses, milling, grinding and processing facilities for rice and paddy to meet the conditions for rice export business in the locality as prescribed in Clause 2, Article 5 of this Decree.

 Thus, the responsibility of ministries and localities must be enhanced in the coming time.
-When the responsibility of ministries and localities is enhanced, the efficiency of rice export will certainly also be enhanced.
+When the responsibility of ministries and localities is enhanced, the efficiency of rice export will certainly be enhanced.

 - Given the record high results of rice export activities in 2024, along with the newly issued Decree, what is your assessment of the rice export situation in 2025?